Ballet Virginia Company dancers are proud Performing Members of the South Eastern Regional Ballet Association, Regional Dance America.

 She returned to Atlanta and began contacting her southeastern colleagues.
 In 1956, the first regional ballet festival in the United States took place in Atlanta.
 The success of this festival led to the founding of the Southeastern Regional Ballet Association.
 Miss Dorothy’s vision eventually led to the establishment of the five regional associations (Southeast, Northeast, Southwest, Pacific and Mid-States) which now comprise Regional Dance America.

-BVI is proud to be attending the Southeastern Regional Ballet Festival 2018 in Montgomery, Alabama.
+BVI is proud to be attending the Southeastern Regional Ballet Festival 2019 in Athens, Georgia.